Akashew/GeoSight/README.md

 # GeoSight: Earthquake Visualization Platform

-GeoSight Lite is an interactive full-stack web platform that visualizes recent earthquake data from the USGS.
+GeoSight is an interactive full-stack web platform that visualizes recent earthquake data from the USGS.
 It identifies earthquake hotspots using clustering algorithms and provides a clean, intuitive map interface for exploring seismic activity.

 ---